 How do dermatologists treat moles?

 Most moles do not require treatment.
-A dermatologist will remove a mole that are troublesome (painful, irritated, rubs against clothing, etc.) and/or suspicious (could be skin cancer.)
+Our dermatologist, Dr. Bosley, will remove moles that are troublesome (painful, irritated, rubs against clothing, etc.) and/or suspicious (could be skin cancer.)

 A dermatologist can safely and easily remove a mole.
 A dermatologist will use one of these procedures:

-- Surgical excision: The dermatologist cuts out the entire mole and stitches the skin closed if necessary.
+- Surgical excision: Our dermatologist cuts out the entire mole and stitches the skin closed if necessary.